Gaussian boson sampling validation via detector binning: Characteristic function of GBS

 Standard, multi-dimensional Gaussian integration yields the final result

 where the matrix $Q$ is defined as

 with $\Gamma = \text{diag}\lbrace \gamma_i \rbrace_{i=1}^m$.

-Let us now briefly consider the computational complexity of calculating the binned probability distribution $P(\bm{k})$ using the approach outlined above.
-As previously pointed out, Gaussian states do not have a definite photon content, hence a suitable energy cutoff $n$ needs to be introduced.
-In Appendix \ref{appendix:cutoff} we show how this parameter can be appropriately chosen to ensure that the probability of observing more than $n$ photons in any given bin is exponentially suppressed.
-With this constraint, only $(n+1)^B$ binned photon-count patterns are taken into account, and from Eq. \eqref{prob_pnr} we see that we need to evaluate the characteristic function in $(n+1)^B$ points.
-Lastly, Eq.~\eqref{eq:X_eta_determinant} reveals that computing $X(\bm{\eta})$ amounts to evaluating the determinant of the $2m * 2m$ matrix $Q$, which can be done efficiently.
+Let us now briefly consider the computational complexity of calculating the binned probability distribution Eq.~\eqref{prob_pnr} using the approach outlined above.
+As previously pointed out, Gaussian states do not have a definite photon content, hence a suitable energy cutoff $n$ needs to be introduced to guarantee a bounded error (see Eq.~\eqref{ncutoff}).
+With this constraint, only $(n+1)^B$ binned photon-count patterns are taken into account, and from Eq. \eqref{prob_pnr} we see that we need to evaluate the characteristic function in $(n+1)^B$ points in order to approximate the binned-count probability distribution.
+Lastly, Eq.~\eqref{eq:X_eta_determinant} reveals that computing $X(\bm{\eta})$ amounts to evaluating the determinant of the $2m * 2m$ matrix $Q$, which can be done exactly in a time scaling polynomially with $m$.
 From these considerations, we conclude that the calculation of binned probability distributions is computationally efficient.
+In fact, the dependency of the complexity on the target error $\epsilon$ is exponentially better ($\text{poly}{(\log{(1/\epsilon)}})$) when compared to the counterpart of this validation method for standard boson sampling ($\text{poly}{(1/\epsilon)}$) \cite{seron2022validation}.
+In the latter case, even though there is no need for an energy cutoff as the total number of photons is fixed, the characteristic function is given by a permanent and so its approximation up to error $\epsilon$ takes $\text{poly}{(1/\epsilon)}$ time.